 Chinese Drinking Culture: a Crucial Part of Doing Business

 Drinking is a serious business in China.
-It is an integral part of the culture that continues to thrive for hundreds of years.
+It is an integral part of the culture that continues to thrive.
 Unlike the West’s freestyle way of drinking, the Chinese’s is more controlled, ritualized and purposeful.
-Successful business deals are commonly accomplished with cups of alcohol, while social gatherings and even regular dinners are not complete without rounds of drinks.
+Successful business deals are commonly accomplished with cups of alcohol, while social gatherings and regular dinners are not complete without rounds of drinks.
 Mersol & Luo makes the business of drinking in China, a growth opportunity for your business by finding the right methods for distribution and targeting consumers.

 The Chinese’s Taste in Alcoholic Beverages

-While China’s fiery vodka-like liquor still reigns supreme in the market, beer has been steadily gaining popularity.
-Sales continue to rise, with a 34% growth year-on-year.
+The beer market has been growing steadily.
+Sales amounted to over US$72.6 billion in 2019.
 Local brands like Snow and Harbin remain in demand, while foreign ones like Carlsberg and Budweiser are not far behind.
-Other alcoholic beverages that are making a ruckus in the market recently are imported whiskey and wine.

 Interestingly, as the Chinese alcohol drinker population turns younger and consumption among women becomes higher, there is a notable decline in sales of baijiu in the market.
-More and more consumers are shifting to beverages with lower alcohol content due to health concerns.
-There is also a developing taste for premium alcohol.
+More consumers are shifting to beverages with lower alcohol content due to health concerns, while also developing a taste for premium alcohol.

 This change in the drinking preference of the Chinese is attributed to the country’s growing middle class.
 With disposable income rising, they are more adventurous in choosing their alcohols, preferring exotic ones that express their personality.
 Craft beers are becoming popular in the market, as well as foreign brands of wine and brews.